 Paludariums can be long or tall, giving variation to sizes available for tank sections — water, in-between, land and canopy.

-As always, before you add any terrestrial or aquatic animal or plant to your tank, complete enough research to ensure you have enough space to care for the living thing you’re adding adequately.
+Before adding any terrestrial or aquatic animal or plant to your tank, it’s crucial to complete thorough research.
+This responsible approach ensures you have enough space and knowledge to care for the living things you’re adding, making you a well-informed and responsible paludarium keeper.

 Now go out and turn an aquarium into a paludarium — I know you’ll have a bast!